|TIP #1- Lowering

 way to truly access your home.

-One clue is when they require that the person holding the purse strings or responsible for financial
+One clue is when they require that the person holding the purse strings or responsible for financial decisions be

 When they offer financing as though they are doing you a favor - this should be a BIG RED FLAG, you cannot